-Caring for the elderly during a heatwave
+Heatwave: caring for the elderly during one

-The summer months are on their way, and with them comes the risk of heatwaves.
+The summer months are on their way, and with them comes the risk of a heatwave.
 Whilst most of the UK relish the thought of getting outside and enjoying the warmer, drier weather, it’s not all fun and games for the vulnerable people in our society.
 Elderly people, young children, and those with long-term or chronic health conditions, particularly heart conditions, are the most at risk of suffering extreme adverse effects from hot weather.

 When a heatwave occurs there are a variety of ways in which you can make things more comfortable and safe for the elderly and vulnerable people that you care for:

 - Identify the coolest room in the house and make sure the elderly person spends most of their time in there during the hot weather.
 Use light coloured curtains to reflect heat and keep the room cooler, and keep them drawn during the day.

 - Make sure the elderly person you’re caring for doesn’t go outside during the hottest part of the day, which is between 11am and 3pm.
 If they want some fresh air try to take them outside early in the morning or later on in the early evening when temperatures are lower.